 - To revise function of nouns

 - To increase vocabulary

 - To develop thinking skills

 - To develop observation skills

 - To reinforce correct spelling

+Task

+1. Attempt Exercises B.1 and B.2.
+15 min

-T Task 1 .
-Exercise B: Oral discussion-A revision of nouns.
-15 min 2 2.
-The students should be able to attempt the crossword on their own.
-15 min 3 3.
-Revise the contents of the unit.
+2. Attempt Exercise C. 15 min

+3. Revise the contents of the unit.
 10 min